Skip to main content

 Cortical Excitability

 The readiness of neurons in the brain's cortex to fire in response to stimulation.
-TMS can increase or decrease cortical excitability depending on the frequency and protocol used.
+TMS can increase or decrease cortical excitability depending on the protocol used.

 D